8+ years is a long time. At least it looks long when you count the white hair on my beard and the big bunch of white hair hiding under my turban.

 Why did the company shut?: Let’s just say, we were finding it hard to scale the venture.
 I was already involved with my IT Services business and my wife (allergic to IT) found it difficult to deal with IT and the bloodsucking vendors who kept delaying our first installment of products despite getting all the money paid as advance.

-Nevertheless, our unsuccessful ecommerce business left me with a lot of learnings and i, the noble soul has compiled a list of ecommerce tips for small business to help you learn the tricks of running an eCommerce business.
+Nevertheless, our unsuccessful ecommerce business left me with a lot of learnings and I, the noble soul has compiled a list of ecommerce tips for small businesses to help you learn the tricks of running an eCommerce business.

 How did the company start?

 The venture was launched last year.
-We had looked at skill upgradation market as a fast-growing market for quite some time.
+We had looked at the skill up-gradation market as a fast-growing market for quite some time.

 We ventured into this market space under a new brand “The Sharp Brain”.

-Company’s business model: The firm initially tied up with NIESBUD, a govt body that allowed its vendors to conduct training in the form of Entrepreneurship Development Programmes.
+Company’s business model: The firm initially tied up with NIESBUD, a govt body that allowed its vendors to conduct training under the name of EDP where EDP is associated with conducting Entrepreneurship Development Programmes to train Entrepreneurs

 Our target was to conduct in-house training (we rented a training room to conduct the training.
 Another stupid mistake without even knowing the potential of the idea).